 - Tax Savings- Employee’s contribution to the VPF account is eligible for deduction when accounting for tax, to the tune of Rs.1 lakh.
 The income generated through interest is not taxable, provided the monies derived isn’t in excess of the base interest rate of 9.50%.
 The accumulated amount, if withdrawn before the account completes 5 years, is subject to taxation.

 - Easily Transferable- Your VPF account can be easily transferred from one employer to the next.
 Thus, change of jobs isn’t going to impact the benefits that are likely from your regular VPF contributions.
 Also, upon your untimely demise, the accumulated monies will be seamlessly transferred to the nominee as nominated by you or your legal heir.

 When indulging in any long term savings/investment plan, the curiosity with regards to the sheer quantum of the final monetary output, and how to actually get there, is always a strong motivation in the back of a resourceful investor’s mind.
 Simple online tools such as the Voluntary Provident Fund Calculator help make such calculations easier, allowing said investor the basic knowledge of how much money must be periodically invested to attain the planned target payout.
-The standard VPF calculator utilises the following input points to flesh out your voluntary PF payment strategy-
+The standard VPF calculator utilizes the following input points to flesh out your voluntary PF payment strategy-

 - Base Monthly Salary

 - % of Salary to be Contributed to VPF Account

 - Monthly Contribution to Employee Provident Fund (EPF)

 - Employer’s Contribution to your EPF Account

 - Applicable Interest Rate